kyungminkim7/openge/README.md

 ## Build - Linux

-This project has been built and tested on Ubuntu 24.04.
+This project has been tested on Ubuntu 24.04.
-The easiest way to build this project is through Docker using the provided Dockerfile.
+The easiest way to build this project is using the `kyungminkim7/openge` Docker image or by building your image through the provided `Dockerfile`.

 Dependencies: